tilderain/TF2Ware_Ultimate/CONTRIBUTING.md

 The processed files can then be converted using VTFEdit and manually imported into the repo.
 One of the generated `.png`s is a reversed text version which must be added to the VTF as a separate frame by importing both into VTFEdit simultaneously.

 A list of commonly used overlays can be seen below.
 The intention for these is to avoid any duplicate overlays with identical text.
-These can be used by simply setting the minigame parameter `custom_overlay = "<overlay_name>"`.
+These can be used by simply setting the minigame data parameter `custom_overlay = "<overlay_name>"`.

 | Overlay Name | Overlay Text |
 | --- | --- |